Many women can have a vaginal birth even after a C-section

 Equal in importance as the success rate is that it allows mothers to avoid another scar on their uterus, as well as an increased risk of infection, hemorrhage, abnormal placental growth in subsequent pregnancies and possible hysterectomy.
 Moms also have less pain after delivery, fewer days in the hospital recovering, shorter at-home recovery time and a more active role in the birth process.

-Pregnant women should interview doctors, midwifes, and other labor and delivery support individuals to discover their philosophy about labor and delivery.
+Pregnant women should interview doctors, midwives, and other labor and delivery support individuals to discover their philosophy about labor and delivery.
 They should ask if they champion a “keep calm and labor on” attitude in both the early phase of labor and active phase of labor.
-Ideally they’d want a unified health-care approach — one where thinking like a midwife and allowing more time in labor in low-risk pregnancies is as important as acting like a doctor if a life-saving intervention is required.
-Women need to understand when their chosen provider and health-care teams will consider surgery is appropriate, as well as their VBAC rates and number of first-delivery cesareans.
+Ideally, they’d want a unified health-care approach — one where thinking like a midwife and allowing more time in labor in low-risk pregnancies is as important as acting like a doctor if a life-saving intervention is required.
+Women need to understand when their chosen provider and healthcare teams will consider surgery is appropriate, as well as their VBAC rates and number of first-delivery cesareans.
 A hospital’s VBAC rate (calculated as the number of VBAC deliveries resulting in a live birth divided by the sum of VBAC and repeat cesarean deliveries, multiplied by 100) is readily available.
-While the national average is appalling (under 10 percent), the VBAC rate is twice that number for many of our local hospitals, including Marin General, UCSF and Alta Bates.
+While the national average is appalling (under 10 percent), the VBAC rate is twice that number for many of our local hospitals, including Marin General, UCSF, and Alta Bates.
 This is wonderful news.

 The National Institute of Child Health and Human Development, American College of Obstetricians and Gynecologists, American Society of Maternal-Fetal Medicine, March of Dimes, Centers for Disease Control, World Health Organization, and California Maternal Quality Care Collaborative all agree — if a pregnancy is healthy and there is no medical reasons to have a C-section, it’s best to have your baby vaginally.